 Summary and conclusion

-This essay sets out a balanced scientific view on potential risks of chromium in leather, and contradicts many opinions that have been reported.
-Regarding Cr(III), the report REACh Annex XV Report, Kap.
-B 5.8 (ECHA 2011), states that there are no reasonable issues with Cr(III) in leather.
+This essay aims to set out a balanced, scientific view on potential risks of chromium in leather, and contradicts many opinions that have been reported.
+Regarding Cr(III), the report REACh Annex XV Report, Chapter B 5.8 (ECHA 2011), states that there are no reasonable issues with Cr(III) in leather.

-According to a scientific investigation from the EU (Chrome6less project: see Nothing to Hide essay eight) the formation of chromium (VI) in the finished leather can be efficiently prevented using standard technologies that are available to every tanner.
-Even if leather with slight amounts of Cr(VI) are found, modelling clearly shows that a consumer risk in terms of toxicity and cancer can be excluded.
+According to a scientific investigation by the EU, (Chrome6less project: see Nothing to Hide essay eight), the formation of chromium (VI) in finished leather can be efficiently prevented using standard technologies that are available to every tanner.
+Even if small amounts of Cr(VI) are found in leather, modelling clearly shows that any consumer risk in terms of toxicity and cancer can be excluded.
 Moreover, the results from possible exposure scenarios are far below any detectable risk for a consumer wearing a garment made out of a leather substrate.

-There remains a potential allergy risk if leather were to contain some Cr(VI) for a small number of the population.
-But it should be remembered that leather has remained as a material of choice for consumer applications for decades, and throughout this time there has been a high level of direct skin contact.
-In this situation the level of chromium hypersensitivity cases is very low, and less than reactions with many other common products such as gold, nickel, food ingredients, grass, or special organic compounds.
+There remains a potential allergy risk for a small percentage of the population if leather were to contain some Cr(VI).
+But it should be remembered that leather has remained as a material of choice for consumer applications for many centuries, and throughout this time there has been a high level of direct contact between leather and people’s skin.
+In this situation, the level of chromium hypersensitivity cases is very low and less than the number of cases of a reaction to many other common products, including gold, nickel, some food ingredients, grass, or special organic compounds.

-This essay is based on a presentation entitled Chromium and Leather Research: A balanced view of scientific facts and figures.
-This was presented to the International Union of Leather Technologists and Chemists Society (IULTCS) Congress, Istanbul 2013, by Dr Dietrich Tegtmeyer.
-We also acknowledge and are grateful for the contribution Dr Martin Kleban made to this essay.
+The two Nothing To Hide essays on chrome are based on a presentation entitled Chromium and Leather Research: A balanced view of scientific facts and figures.
+This was presented to the International Union of Leather Technologists and Chemists Societies (IULTCS) Congress, Istanbul 2013, by Dr Dietrich Tegtmeyer.
+We also acknowledge and are grateful for the contribution Dr Martin Kleban made to both essays.